koziolk/openfda-bigdata-pipeline/README.md

 # OpenFDA BigData Pipeline

-**OpenFDA BigData Pipeline** enables collection, processing, and real-time presentation of data - on adverse drug events from the [openFDA](https://open.fda.gov/apis/drug/) project database.
+**OpenFDA BigData Pipeline** enables collection, processing, and real-time presentation of data - on adverse drug events from the [openFDA](https://open.fda.gov/apis/drug/) database.

 The solution uses [Apache Kafka](https://kafka.apache.org/) as a message broker, [Mongo DB](https://www.mongodb.com) as a document storage, [Spring Boot](https://spring.io/projects/spring-boot) for services and is Dockerized.